devswarnali/oblugift-blogpage/README.md

-it's a ecommerce blog page and details page.
+it's a ecommerce blog and blog details page.